syself/hetzner-cloud-controller-manager/README.md

 installing Kubernetes.

-These deployment instructions are designed to guide with the installation of the `hcloud-cloud-controller-manager` and are by no means an in depth tutorial of setting up Kubernetes clusters.
+These deployment instructions are designed to guide with the installation of the `hetzner-cloud-controller-manager` and are by no means an in depth tutorial of setting up Kubernetes clusters.
 **Previous knowledge about the involved components is required.**